 As the position for which candidates are applying involves substantial opportunity for access to children, it is important that applicants provide the School with legally accurate answers.
 Upfront disclosure of a criminal record may not debar a candidate from appointment as the School shall consider the nature of the offence, how long ago and at what age it was committed and any other relevant factors.
-Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Headmaster.
-If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Headmaster for advice.
+Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Head or Bursar.
+If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Head or Bursar for advice.